OksanaOxana/human-internal-organ-systems/README.md

 ### About The Project

- This project will help the employer get an idea of ​​me as an employee.

-Every developer, when looking for a job, must have a project to demonstrate to the employer.
-That's why I created this project.

-I'm Oksana.
-I am a front-end developer from Belarus.
-I have learned HTML/CSS, Bootstrap, JavaScript, Python, Figma, Gsap, Git.

-And now I’m looking for a job where I can put my skills into practice, where I can become part of a team and benefit the company.

-I try to learn something new every day and now I am learning React.

 I created this project to show what a complex structure we have and how important it is to have an understanding of it in order to maintain our health at the proper level.

 I used a functional component - the useState hook.
 I used the map() method, also used the filter() method, with its help I showed organ systems that you can still read about.
 And the subString() method to partially show the information.